sgrame/openSGrame/library/TB/README.md

 See [Form example](https://github.com/sgrame/openSGrame/blob/master/application/modules/examples/forms/Bootstrap.php) for example usage.

-### Messages
+### Messenger

 The library extends the FlashMessenger so that it is easy to add messages of 4 types (info, ok, warning, error).

-See [Message example](https://github.com/sgrame/openSGrame/blob/master/application/modules/examples/controllers/MessengerController.php) for example usage.
+See [Messenger example](https://github.com/sgrame/openSGrame/blob/master/application/modules/examples/controllers/MessengerController.php) for example usage.